GoblinSax/gs-sdk/README.md

 # Goblin Sax SDK

 A javascript library to take loans on NFTs from Goblin Sax.
-The Goblin Sax SDK requires Goblin Sax API Key.
+The mainnet version of Goblin Sax SDK requires Goblin Sax API Key.
 [Contact Us](https://discord.com/invite/GS6rvrvb9B) if you don't have it.

 ![](https://i.imgur.com/NmneTx4.png)